State-dependent Hawkes processes and their application to limit order book modelling: Parametric estimation via maximum likelihood

 The upshot of Theorem \ref{thm:likelihood_separability} is that the ML estimation of state-dependent Hawkes processes is no harder than that of ordinary Hawkes processes. \mikko{Namely,} $\transitionProbabilities$ is estimated \mikko{in a straightforward manner} by the empirical transition probabilities\mikko{,} whilst $(\baseRates,\kernelsParams)$ is estimated by maximising the \mikko{log} quasi-likelihood of $\N$, that is, the Radon-Nikodym derivative of a change of measure that transforms a standard Poisson process into $\N$ \citep[Theorem 10, p.~241]{bremaud:1981:MartingaleDynamics}\mikko{, which is similar to the log likelihood of a multivariate ordinary Hawkes process.} It is remarkable that, in spite of the strong coupling between the events and the state process, \mikko{the estimation of $\transitionProbabilities$ and $(\baseRates,\kernelsParams)$ is decoupled due to the separable form \ref{eq:log-likelihood} of the log likelihood function.}

-[algorithm]{Remark} \begin{likelihood_formula} It is not clear how \mikko{to derive} the likelihood \mikko{function} $\likelihood$ directly from Definition \ref{def:state_dependent_hawkes}.
-It is once again the \mikko{lift} $\Nhybrid$ that allow us to transpose the problem to the setting of point process theory, where classical \mikko{results} can be reused (see the proof of Theorem \ref{thm:likelihood_separability} in Appendix \ref{sec:proofs}). \end{likelihood_formula} We note that, in the case of ordinary Hawkes processes ($\numberOfStates=1$), consistency and asymptotic normality results for \mikko{the ML estimator} $(\hat \baseRates, \hat\kernelsParams)$ are available in the literature, see for example \citep{Ogata1978, Clinet2016}.
-However, these results rely on the stationarity and ergodicity of the underlying process and, unfortunately, \mikko{these properties need not extend to} state-dependent Hawkes processes \mikko{in general}. \mikko{Therefore, the analysis of the asymptotic properties of the ML estimator is not straightforward and is left for future work.
-However, in Appendix \ref{subsec:test_estimation} we present Monte Carlo results that exemplify the finite-sample performance of the ML estimator.
-In particular, the results provide evidence that $(\hat\transitionProbabilities, \hat\baseRates, \hat\kernelsParams)$ is consistent as the length of the estimation window increases.}
+[algorithm]{Remark} \begin{likelihood_formula} \mikkoagain{It should be stressed that the separable form \eqref{eq:log-likelihood} of the log likelihood function $\likelihood$ is not a trivial consequence of} Definition \ref{def:state_dependent_hawkes}.
+It is once again the \mikko{lift} $\Nhybrid$ that allow us to transpose the problem to the setting of point process theory, where classical \mikko{results} \mikkoagain{apply} (see the proof of Theorem \ref{thm:likelihood_separability} in Appendix \ref{sec:proofs}). \end{likelihood_formula} We note that, in the case of ordinary Hawkes processes ($\numberOfStates=1$), consistency and asymptotic normality results for \mikko{the ML estimator} $(\hat \baseRates, \hat\kernelsParams)$ are available in the literature, see for example \citep{Ogata1978, Clinet2016}.
+However, these results rely on the stationarity and ergodicity of the underlying process and, unfortunately, \mikko{these properties need not extend to} state-dependent Hawkes processes \mikko{in general}. \mikkorev{If the excitation kernel $\kernels$ is dominated in all states by a non-state-dependent kernel that satisfies a classical stability condition \citep{Massoulie:1998aa:StabilityResults}, we conjecture that then stationarity and ergodicity hold.
+This can potentially be shown by adapting the arguments used in \citet{Mounjid:2019:AsymptoticProperties} to prove ergodicity for closely related point processes, or in the special case of exponential kernels (see Subsection \ref{subsec:exp_kernels}) using Markov process techniques, as outlined in Section 4.7 in \citet{Morariu:2019:thesis}.
+The case where $\kernels$ fails to be dominated by a stable kernel in some of the states appears however to be empirically more relevant given our results in Subsection \ref{sec:endo}.
+In this case, stationarity and ergodicity become more elusive, whilst they may still plausibly hold as long as the sojourns of the process in the ``unstable states'' do not dominate its time evolution.
+All in all, the analysis of the asymptotic properties of the ML estimator is unfortunately not straightforward and remains beyond the scope of the present paper.}

+In Appendix \ref{subsec:test_estimation}\mikkoagain{,} we present Monte Carlo results that exemplify the \mikkoagain{favourable} finite-sample performance of the ML estimator.
+In particular, the results provide evidence that $(\hat\transitionProbabilities, \hat\baseRates, \hat\kernelsParams)$ is consistent as the length of the estimation window increases.